jaegpark/profile/_pages/about.md

 I love helping others, making useful technology, and doing meaningful work.

-I'm currently taking MIT's [Linear Algebra](https://ocw.mit.edu/courses/mathematics/18-06sc-linear-algebra-fall-2011/){:target="_blank"} and [Multivariable Calculus](https://ocw.mit.edu/courses/mathematics/18-02sc-multivariable-calculus-fall-2010/index.htm){:target="_blank"}, and thinking about starting a college VLOG YouTube Channel.
+I'm currently working full-time as a summer research intern for Sunnybrook's Focused Ultrasound Lab under the supervision of Dr. Ryan Jones.

-Explore my blog and projects for a better idea of who I am and what I can do.
+Explore my resume, blog, and past projects for a better idea of who I am and what I can do.
 I'm always looking for new opportunities, so feel free to contact me!

 [Resume](assets/pdf/resume.pdf){:target="_blank"}